Asemonea stella: Description

 The spider is small.
 The male is approximately 3.16 mm long.
-It has a yellow carapace that is typically 1.44 mm long and 1.13 mm wide.
-It is pale to the back and tends to whitish-yellow near the eye field, which is black and a fringe of white hairs.
-The clypeus is pale yellow and shiny.
-The spider also has a pale yellow labium and sternum.
-The abdomen is also whitish yellow and shiny, but with a distinctive black star and two black patches on its back.
-The underside is whitish yellow with black patch near the epigyne.
+It has a yellow front section, or carapace, that is typically 1.44 mm long and 1.13 mm wide.
+It is paler to the back and tends to whitish-yellow near the eye field, which has a fringe of silky white hairs.
+There is a black v-shaped marking on its back and there are black rings around many of its eyes.
+The part of its face known as its clypeus is pale yellow and shiny.
+The underside of its front section, its sternum, is also pale yellow, as are its mouthparts, including its labium and maxillae.

+Situated behind its carapace, the male spider's abdomen is whitish yellow and shiny, with a distinctive black star and two black patches on its back.
+The star helps differentiate the species, particularly from the related Asemonea pulchra.
+The underside of its abdomen is whitish yellow with black patch clearly visible.
 It has a length between 1.28 and 1.76 mm.
-The spinnerets are black with a fringe of dark brown hairs.
+Its spinnerets are black with a fringe of dark brown hairs.
 It has an elongate posterior with a moderately long terminal article and a black anal tubercle.
-The legs are pale yellow with patches of black.
-The copulatory organs help differentiate the species, particularly from the related Asemonea pulchra.
-The palpal bulb has a furrow on the femoral apophysis and lacks the flange on the tegulum of other species.
+Its legs are pale yellow with patches of black.

+The male spider's copulatory organs are distinctive.
+Its pedipalps finish with a slightly lumpy palpal tibia that has a thumb-like projection, or tibial apophysis.
+Connected to the tibia is an irregularly-shaped palpal bulb that has a furrow on the femoral apophysis and lacks the flange on the tegulum of other species.
+Embracing the bulb is a larger and smoother cymbium with a long thin spike, or embolus sandwiched between the spider's palpal bulb and its cymbium.
 Examples in South Africa have a pale green tint that enable them to blend into their habitat.